-Connie B returns to Darwin Entertainment Centre with two world renowned and award-winning singer-songwriters, Shellie Morris and Toni Childs.
+Connie B returned to Darwin Entertainment Centre with two world renowned and award-winning singer-songwriters, Shellie Morris and Toni Childs.

 Connie B’s alter ego Kamahi Djordon King is never in the same room.
 He was one of the first graduates of the Aboriginal Centre for the Performing Arts in 2000, and has since performed and toured with the Malthouse Theatre Company and Ilbijjeri Theatre Company.
 Since 2008 Connie B has outshone her alter ego appearing in Speigeltents at Darwin Festival and Sydney Festival.

-Toni Childs, yes, that’s right, the American singer-songwriter best known for her songs ‘Don’t Walk Away’, ‘I’ve Got to Go Now’ and the Emmy-winning ‘Because You’re Beautiful’, will be adding her wisdom, warmth and music to the stage.
+Toni Childs, yes, that’s right, the American singer-songwriter best known for her songs ‘Don’t Walk Away’, ‘I’ve Got to Go Now’ and the Emmy-winning ‘Because You’re Beautiful’, added her wisdom, warmth and music to the stage.

-Be prepared to be disarmed by your host, to laugh and cry with Shellie Morris and Toni Childs, as you soak up their music.
+Audiences prepared to be disarmed by their host, to laugh and cry with Shellie Morris and Toni Childs, as they soaked up their music.

 Enjoy your Double Gin and Tonic!

 Your feedback is important, our survey only takes 2.5 minutes to complete, tell us what you think!